-The Power of Sport: It was 1995.
+The power of sport: It was 1995.
 It was the Rugby World Cup final, rugby union’s biggest game.
 And yet it was so much more.
 It was nation-defining for South Africa, a transcendent moment in the transformation from apartheid to multi-racial democracy.
 Nelson Mandela donned the famous South Africa Springbok jersey and used the symbolic power of sport to unite black and white South Africans.
 “Sport has the power to change the world,” Mandela said in a speech five years after that match.
 “It has the power to inspire.
 It has the power to unite people in a way that little else does.
 It speaks to youth in a language they understand.
 Sport can create hope where once there was only despair.
 It is more powerful than government in breaking down racial barriers.”

 Sport for social change

 On September 21st, 2010, the UN observed the International Day of Peace.
 To mark the occasion there were more than 3,000 games of football played between otherwise conflicting sides in all of the 192 UN member countries.
-This in itself is a feat unmatched by any other medium to unite the troubled nations and help promote peace.
+This in itself is a feat unmatched by any other medium to unite troubled nations and help promote peace.

-The power of arousal, interest, and passion can produce a force that moves people to change the way they think, act and behave towards themselves and the people around them.
+The power of interest, pride and passion can produce a force that moves people to change the way they think, act and behave towards themselves and the people around them.
 It is on this premise that development through sports is based and, as a movement, continues to achieve remarkable results whereas other approaches have tried and failed.